Trendering/contracts/README.md

 # Trendering Contracts

 This repo holds the [Trendering](https://trendering.com) contracts for the Ethereum blockchain.
-Currently available contracts: